JelteF/PyLaTeX/README.md

 PyLaTeX
 =======

 PyLaTeX is a Python library for creating LaTeX files.
-The point of this library is being an easy, but extensible interface between Python and LaTeX.
+The goal of this library is being an easy, but extensible interface between Python and LaTeX.